 A top official of the United Nations (UN) has stated that the anonymous feature of cryptocurrencies, has contributed negatively to the conduct of illicit activities.

-According to today’s broadcast on Australian Broadcasting Corporation, head of the Cybercrime and Anti-Money-Laundering department of the UN’s Office on Drugs and Crime, Neil Walsh has indicated that cryptos have added lots of secrecy to the way illicit activities are being conducted.
+According to today’s broadcast by the Australian Broadcasting Corporation, head of the Cybercrime and Anti-Money-Laundering department of the UN’s Office on Drugs and Crime, Neil Walsh has indicated that cryptos have added great deal of uncertainty around the illicit activities that are being conducted.

-He added that the anonymous nature of cryptos works in favor of criminals who are into terrorist financing, global child sexual exploitation networks, money laundering, among others.
+He added that the anonymous nature of cryptos works in favor of criminals who are into terrorist financing, global child sexual exploitation networks and money laundering, among others.

 Cryptocurrencies makes it hard for investigators to manage some huge risks because in the past tracking these activities are easier [via local bank transfers], but with the use of cryptocurrencies [in these activities] it is complicated to track and manage, Neil said.